medwatt/gmid/README.md

 generate each of these plots individually, as we did before, but ask the method to return the plot data so that we can combine them in a single plot.
-Note that you can also use `lookup_expression_from_table()` to return the required data if you don't want to see the plot.
+Note that you can also use `lookup_expression_from_table()` to return the required data if you don't want to see the individual plots.

 ```python
 vdsat = nmos.plot_by_expression(